Azure/botbuilder-instrumentation/README.md

 // Custom key-value data.
 It will be avaiable under the customDimensions column in Application Insights. let customEventData = { customDataA: 'customValueA', customDataB: 3 };

 // goalName is the name of the goal you want to trigger. e.g. "Goal A".
-You log using context (session), in which case, session variables like timespan, userId etc will also be logged logging.trackGoalTriggeredEvent(goalName, customEventData, session);
+You log using context, in which case, variables like timespan, userId etc will also be logged logging.trackGoalTriggeredEvent(goalName, customEventData, turnContext);

 ```

-You can see a working sample in [morsh/bot-with-instrumentation](https://github.com/morsh/bot-with-instrumentation)
+You can see a working sample for older, v3 of botrframework-js in [morsh/bot-with-instrumentation](https://github.com/morsh/bot-with-instrumentation)

 ## License
 This project is licensed under the MIT License.